-See Securities Exchange Act Release No. 91947 (May 19, 2021), 86 FR 28169 (May 25, 2021) (the "Approval Order").
+7 See Securities Exchange Act Release No. 91947 (May 19, 2021), 86 FR 28169 (May 25, 2021) (the "Approval Order").

-On February 24, 2022, the Commission issued an order disapproving a similar proposal by Nasdaq.
+8 On February 24, 2022, the Commission issued an order disapproving a similar proposal by Nasdaq.
 Securities Exchange Act Release No. 94311 (February 24, 2022), 87 FR 11780 (March 2, 2022) (the "Disapproval Order").
 Nasdaq believes that this proposal addresses the issues raised by the Commission in the Disapproval Order.

 References in this proposal to the price range established by the issuer in its effective registration statement are to the price range disclosed in the prospectus in such registration statement.
-Separately, as explained in more details below, Nasdaq proposes to prescribe that the 20% threshold below the lowest price in the price range will be calculated based on the maximum offering price set forth in the registration fee table, consistent with the Instruction to paragraph (a) of Securities Act Rule 430A.

-plans would change if the actual proceeds from the offering were less than or exceeded the amount assumed in such price range and the company has publicly disclosed and certified to Nasdaq that the company does not expect that such price would materially change the company's previous disclosure in its effective registration statement.
+Separately, as explained in more details below, Nasdaq proposes to prescribe that the 20% threshold below the lowest price in the if the execution price is at or below the price that is 80% above the highest price of the price range.
+Specifically, to execute at a price outside of the price range, the company's registration statement must contain a sensitivity analysis explaining how the company's plans would change if the actual proceeds from the offering were less than or exceeded the amount assumed in such price range and the company has publicly disclosed and certified to Nasdaq that the company does not expect that such price would materially change the company's previous disclosure in its effective registration statement.
 Nasdaq also proposes to make related conforming changes.